 Cognitive and Psychological – Methamphetamine releases surges of dopamine in the brain.
 However, repeated and prolonged use can destroy the wiring in the brain’s pleasure centers, eventually making it impossible to feel pleasure.
 Other cognitive damage includes impairment in memory, judgment and motor coordination.
 Changes to brain chemistry can also lead to psychological conditions like paranoia, insomnia, anxiety, extreme aggression, delusions, hallucinations, and depression.

 While some of the damage done to the body and brain is repairable, some take years to heal and some effects will be lifelong.
-Consequences of methamphetamine abuse increase with prolonged use.
+Consequences of methamphetamine addiction and abuse increase with prolonged use.
 Therefore, seeking treatment for methamphetamine addiction sooner rather than later results in the best outcomes.

 Depending on the degree of dependence, some users will experience withdrawal symptoms when discontinuing methamphetamine.
 Symptoms include anxiety, depression, fatigue, lack of motivation and sleepiness.
 However, symptoms of withdrawal are manageable and acute.
 To date, the most effective form of treatment for methamphetamine addiction is Cognitive Behavioral Therapy and contingency-management interventions.
 Many inpatient treatment facilities offer a comprehensive plan for the individual.
 The best inpatient centers will understand meth addiction and how best to treat it.
 Well-equipped centers should provide users with the ability to safely detox from methamphetamine as well as provide ongoing medical care.
 Additionally, inpatient centers have a knowledgeable staff on site that is available to users, allowing them to heal in an environment wholly dedicated to their recovery.